system76/docs/content/windows.md

 ![Windows checking the disk](/images/dual-booting/windows-checking-disk.jpg)

-Eventually, the Windows out-of-box experience wizard will start.
+### Windows Set Up

+After the install is completed, the system will reboot and then load the Windows set-up wizard.
 Select your country (it may be automatically selected if you're connected to the internet) and click `Yes`.

 ![Windows first-time setup wizard](/images/dual-booting/windows-oobe.jpg)

-Follow the wizard to select your preferences:
+Follow the wizard to select your preferences for:

 - Keyboard layout
 - Network setup, if using WiFi